jazzabeanie/qmk_firmware/readme.md

 My first keyboard was a crkbd.
 My mapping is at https://github.com/jazzabeanie/qmk_firmware/tree/master/keyboards/crkbd/keymaps/jazzabeanie.

 My 2nd was the Keebio Iris.
+Make this ready for flashing by holding the reset button when plugging it in.